 Clear Up Cloudy Spa Water

-If your hot tub’s water chemistry is imbalanced and the pH is too high, add some sodium bisulfate (pH Reducer , as seen below).
+If your hot tub’s water chemistry is imbalanced and the pH is too high, add some sodium bisulfate (pH Down, as seen below).
 Wait two hours and retest the water’s pH levels.
-The pH is affected by bather load, new water, added chemicals and sanitizer type, so test it weekly.
+The pH is affected by the bather load (how many people are using the hot tub), new water, added chemicals, and sanitizer type, so test it weekly.

 - Reduced flow from the jets.